Pati Hill: Copy art

 In 1962, Hill began collecting informational art and objects as a housekeeper, which would become the subjects of her earliest works on the photocopier.
 She cited two experiences as her inspiration for experimenting with the photocopier.
 In one of her accounts, Hill accidentally copied her thumb while attempting to copy documents and was introduced to the potential of the copier.
 In another explanation, she maintained that she was cleaning out a drawer when she decided that she wanted to remember some of its contents.
 Following this account, Hill realized "she could more easily part with some of the objects she'd been collecting if she photocopied them as mementos."

-Hill possessed "a longtime curiosity about the details of objects.", a respect she developed during the Great Depression, when, she recalled, "anything anybody had was it because there wasn't going to be another."
+Hill possessed "a longtime curiosity about the details of objects.", respect she developed during the Great Depression, when, she recalled, "anything anybody had was it because there wasn't going to be another."
 Hill began to experiment with the photocopier in 1973 by asking an attendant at a copy shop to scan various items for her.
 Later, she spent a weekend locked in IBM's New York offices to produce copies.
 About this, she said, "I got a lot of copies made and walked out on Monday morning when everyone came in."

 In 1975, Hill published Slave Days, a book of 29 poems paired with photocopies of small household objects.

 In 1976, Hill published another novel, Impossible Dreams, illustrated by photocopies of 48 photographs taken by photographers such as Robert Doisneau and Ralph Gibson.
 Impossible Dreams is the product of Hill's efforts to create what she called a "stopped movie."
 Hill's style of prose in this novel prompted one reviewer to call her writing "honest as kitchen knives but wielded in some dark alley."
 Impossible Dreams earned Hill a fellowship from the National Endowment for the Arts in 1976.
 Hill also used the photocopier to appropriate photographs in her work Men and Women in Sleeping Cars, a visual narrative sequence, in 1979.

 In 1977 on a flight from Paris to New York, Hill encountered designer Charles Eames and showed him some of the work she made on the copier.
 He formally introduced her to IBM, who presented Hill with an IBM Copier II on loan for two and a half years.
 With the copier installed in her home in Stonington, Connecticut, Hill experimented with techniques such as moving an object over the platen of the copier as a copy was being made, occasionally using brightly colored copier paper, and spooning extra quantities of toner into the machine.
 The IBM Copier II created many of the features which distinguished Hill's work by allowing for richer blacks and producing "flaws" in the print where the toner did not adhere to the paper.
 Hill embraced these flaws, stating, "The production of accidents is perhaps the feature of the copier which most endears it to the artist."